kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 Install node.js - [nodejs official website](https://nodejs.org/en/)
 By doing so we are going to be able to use npm command, and much more

+Important - for some reason, after setting up fresh system, to be able to use npm install I had to use it first on my C:/ drive to have an option to use it on external disks as well.

 2.

 If we want to re-create our project on another machine then we need to go through few steps.